citrus/minitest_should/README.md

 # MiniTest Should [![Build Status](https://secure.travis-ci.org/citrus/minitest_should.png)](http://travis-ci.org/citrus/minitest_should)

 minitest_should allows you to write unit tests with [shoulda](https://github.com/thoughtbot/shoulda) style syntax.
-Contexts are not yet supported but you can use `should "do something"` instead of those `pesky_underscored_test_names`.
+Contexts are not fully supported but you can use `should "do something"` instead of those `pesky_underscored_test_names`.

 Usage